 When does it launch?

 The Nintendo Switch Online service will launch in September 2018.
-We don't know a specific date just yet, but we'll update this guide as soon as Nintendo narrows it down.
+Nintendo hasn't confirmed a date just yet, but Amazon recently leaked a date of September 30th.

 What does the Nintendo Switch Online mobile app do?

 The mobile app is primarily used for in-game chat with other players, but you can also use it to organise multiplayer sessions.
 There are also special features for certain games.
 For example, right now you can check the stages, purchase gear, and glance at your statistics in Splatoon 2.

 Which NES games are included?